am-zhang/ticket-viewer/README.md

 `ZENDESK_SUBDOMAIN=usersubdomain`

-Finally, the viewer can be run with the following command:
+The viewer can be run with the following command:

 `python viewer.py`

 You should then be able to access the Flask app at: http://localhost:5000/

+Finally, test cases can be run with the following command:

+`python viewer.test.py`